 “You knew what you were getting into when you married him.”

-The sentiment reflects an ignorant mindset from many of those who have never walked in the shoes of a stepmom.
+The sentiment reflects an ignorant yet common mindset from many of those who have never walked the path of a stepmom.

 Want to know what I “knew” when I married my husband?